woocommerce/woocommerce/plugins/woocommerce/tests/api-core-tests/README.md

 Assuming that we have validated the API contract (inspected the spec/contract, made sure the endpoints are correctly named, resources and types reflect the object model and there is no missing/duplicate functionality) we are ready to test.

+A test contains 3 different stages:
+1. `precondition`
+2. `action`
+3. `validation`

+and in the case of API testing, this equates to:
+1. `data creation` - see [Test Data Setup Examples](#test-data-setup-examples) below
+2. `send API request` - see [Request Examples](#request-examples) below
+3. `response validation` - see [Validation Examples](#validation-examples) below

 For each API request method (`GET`, `POST`, `PUT`, `DELETE`, `PATCH`), the test would need to take the following actions:
 1. Verify correct HTTP status code.
-For example, creating a resource should return 201 CREATED and unpermitted requests should return 403 FORBIDDEN, etc.
+For example, creating a resource should return 201 CREATED and un-permitted requests should return 403 FORBIDDEN, etc.
 2. Verify response payload.
-Check valid JSON body and correct field names, types, and values — including error responses.
+Check the JSON body is valid and field names, types, and values are correct (i.e. check the response payload schema is implemented according to the specification) — including error responses.

 3. Verify response headers where appropriate e.g. Some headers hold information related to search totals, pagination values etc. (see [Examples](#examples) below).

 At a minimum, we want to ensure each possible CRUD operation can be applied and sufficient assertions have been validated based on the above.